-The committee shall meet at least once a year to provide suggestions to the Health Officer regarding the personnel policies.
 Each office shall have one vote.
-If both the alternate representative and representative from an office are present, they will be allowed one vote.
-In the event of a tie vote, the issue is to be tabled until the next scheduled meeting, at which time if the issue still results in a tie then it is considered defeated.
+If both the alternate representative voting member and representative alternate member from an office are present, they will be allowed only one vote.
+In the event of a tie vote, the issue is to be tabled until the next scheduled meeting, at which time if the issue still results in a tie then-it is considered defeated.
 The chair of the committee will be elected by the representatives and alternates during the first meeting.
 The Health Officer will not have voting privileges.